-This statement is to affirm that students enrolled in the M.S. in Counseling Program have received and reviewed the M.S. in Counseling Program Handbook, and that they were provided with an opportunity to ask, and have answered by a faculty advisor, any questions they may have regarding the contents and guidelines set forth in the Handbook.
+This statement is to affirm that students enrolled in the Counseling Program have received and reviewed the Counseling Program Handbook and that they were provided with an opportunity to ask and have answered by a faculty advisor any questions they may have regarding the contents and guidelines set forth in the Handbook.

 Initial Here

-I received a copy of the M.S. in Counseling Program Handbook.
+I received a copy of the Counseling Program Handbook.
 I have read, understand, and have had an opportunity to discuss the contents and guidelines set forth in the Handbook with a faculty advisor.
 My signature below affirms that I agree to follow the guidelines established in the Handbook to the best of my ability.
 Should I encounter difficulty or have a concern related to these guidelines at any point in my academic program of study, I will immediately seek out a faculty advisor to assist in a timely resolution.

-I grant faculty in the M.S. in Counseling program, my permission to use photographs taken during APSU activities for any legal use including but not limited to: publicity, copyright purposes, illustration, advertising, and web content.
+I grant faculty in the Counseling program, my permission to use photographs taken during APSU activities for any legal use including but not limited to publicity, copyright purposes, illustration, advertising, and web content.

 Furthermore, I understand that no royalty, fee or other compensation shall become payable to me by reason of such use.

+YES, I do give permission to use photos

-Check here if you choose not to give permission to use photos Signade ۸ #۰ Signed: A#:
+☐ No, I do not give permission to use photos

+Signed: A#:

+Date: